dark central cerata

 branches of the digestive gland in the cerata range from olive green to

 golden brown, again with variation in intensity.
+It may become darker

 protected to moderately exposed locations.
 The one Maui

-animal came

-a moderately exposed rocky area at 3-7 m (10-28 ft).
-Its cerata are
+animal came from a moderately exposed rocky area at 3-7 m (10-28 ft).
+In

-Maui, Oahu and Midway: also known from Japan.
+Big Island, Maui, Oahu and Midway: also known from Japan.

 recorded in Hawaii from Kaneohe Bay, Oahu by Terry Gosliner.